Boris Palmer: Career

 In November 2012, after Palmer had been critical of child adoption by homosexual couples and criticism about him being not much of a team player, the central Green party council did not reelect him.
 On 19 October 2014, Palmer was reelected for another eight-year term.
 Palmer's relatively conservative stance within the Greens is well known and he has been deemed as controversial in the party.
 His use of Facebook, e.g. with regard to a landlord that was not willing to serve drinks on inn's terrace, has caused some conflicts and doubts about his diplomatic skills.

-As a result of repeated accusations of racism against Boris Palmer, the Green Party of Baden-Württemberg initiated party order proceedings against him at a digital party conference on 8 May 2021.
-The aim of the proceedings is to expel Palmer from the party.
+As a result of repeated accusations of racism against Boris Palmer, the Green Party of Baden-Württemberg initiated party order proceedings against him at a digital party conference on 8 May 2021 with the aim of expelling him.
 On 15 November 2021, the state executive of the Green Party of Baden-Württemberg officially applied for Palmer's expulsion from the party.

 After being dismissed from the Green Party, Boris Palmer ran the 2022 Tübingen Mayor Election as an independent candidate.
 He won the election with a clear majority by securing 52 % of votes.

+Palmer apparently wants to run for the Free Voters party in the local elections in 2024.
+In December 2023, the party confirmed talks with Palmer, who wanted to become active at the local level for the Free Voters faction in the district council Kreistag.